Cross country road trip day 2: Deming, NM to Amarillo, TX

 My driving route from Deming, New Mexico to Amarillo, Texas

-Despite the long day of driving yesterday, I was anxious to get an early start.
-I admit that I was also anxious to see how the Corvette faired overnight in that sketchy hotel parking lot.
+Despite driving so many hours the day before, I was anxious to get an early start.
+I admit that I was also anxious to see how the C7 faired overnight in that sketchy hotel parking lot.
 There’s just no way to “hide” that car – Velocity Yellow is bright, and it stands out like neon in a sea of drab beige and silver sedans.
-It had me a bit worried, but there was really nothing I could do about it so I just tried to put it out of my mind as much as I could.

 yellow corvette in Deming New Mexico